Nazirakhan/address_book_api/README.md

   link: to download python "https://www.python.org/downloads/release/python-3116/" install according to OS windows/MacOS/linux

+clone the repository or you can download the repository

   As i have provided all those files in this repository one doesn't need to install any of this just install the python itself.

  open powershell inside the project folder.